The debate over Trump's mental health

 Trump's mental health and why people are discussing it

-It's a discussion that Donald Trump's opponents have had before - is the president mentally fit for office?
+It is a question that has dogged Donald Trump - fairly or otherwise - since he was elected president: is he mentally fit for office?

-And it's filling Twitter and the news sites again, reignited by the release of a new book by a New York journalist.
+The question has been raised again by the release of a new book by New York journalist Michael Wolff, which chronicles the first year of the Trump White House.

-The president's idiosyncrasy, strong personality and a speaking style unfettered by years in Washington may have changed politics in the year since he took office.
-But those characteristics have also contributed to a climate in which his critics have gone further and further questioning his fitness for office, even citing mental health issues as evidence.
+The book - the accuracy of which has been disputed by the White House and queried by others - paints the president as impatient and unable to focus, prone to rambling and repeating himself.

 What are people saying?

-The current flurry of speculation has been triggered by the book Fire and Fury, in which journalist Michael Wolff writes that during the course of his access to the White House preparing the book, he witnessed people around President Trump become aware that "his mental powers were slipping".
+The current flurry of speculation has been triggered by the book Fire and Fury, in which Mr Wolff writes that during the course of his access to the White House preparing the book, he witnessed people around President Trump become aware that "his mental powers were slipping".

-Mr Wolff said - during the marketing campaign for the book's sale - that Mr Trump, 71, repeated himself often.
+During the marketing campaign for the book, Mr Wolff said Mr Trump, 71, repeated himself often.
 Repetition can be caused by poor short-term memory, as well as by other factors.
 It can be a sign of dementia, which affects 5-8% of people aged 60 and over worldwide, according to the World Health Organization.

-"Everybody was painfully aware of the increasing pace of his repetitions," Mr Wolff wrote.
+"Everybody was painfully aware of the increasing pace of his repetitions," wrote Mr Wolff.
 "It used to be inside of 30 minutes he'd repeat, word-for-word and expression-for-expression, the same three stories - now it was within 10 minutes."

 Mr Wolff did not give any other context for the alleged repetitions.
 Mr Trump has blasted the book, calling it "phony" and "full of lies" and saying he did not authorise any access to the White House for Mr Wolff.

 Critics of the book have also questioned its sourcing.
-They have asked whether Woolf himself witnessed the events he describes, and called some of its content gossip.
+They have asked whether Wolff himself witnessed the events he describes, and called some of its content gossip.

 What have they said before?

-A number of psychologists had previously speculated about symptoms they purported to see in Mr Trump's behaviour.
+Psychologists had previously speculated about symptoms they purported to see in Mr Trump's behaviour.

 Several books came out on the topic within months of the Trump inauguration: The Dangerous Case of Donald Trump by Bandy X Lee, Twilight of American Sanity by Allen Frances and Fantasyland by Kurt Andersen.

 Dr Lee, who is a psychiatry professor at Yale, told a group of mostly-Democrat senators last month that Mr Trump was "going to unravel, and we are seeing the signs".
 But it's worth remembering that none of these people have treated Mr Trump, nor do they have close-up information on his state of mind.

 Anyone who has treated him would be going against ethics standards and, in most cases, federal law if they disclosed any details.